macdonst/summit-phonegap-supercharge/lesson7.md

 Luckily, some very intelligent folks who are way better at design have already done the hard work and developed some excellent frameworks we can pick up and use.
 Let's investigate a few of them.

+All of the frameworks below follow the Single Page Architecture (SPA) best practice.
+Using the SPA paradigm results in the following advantages:

+* Faster page loading times; most resources (HTML+CSS+Scripts) are only loaded once throughout the lifespan of application.
+Only data is transmitted back and forth.
+* Improved user experience because the data is loading in the background from the server
+* Decoupling of front-end and back-end development
+* Simplified mobile development; you can reuse the same backend for web application and native mobile application

 ## Frameworks

 ### Ionic